What to feed a rabbit downloadable sheet

 • Belly: Since rabbits are prey animals, their underside is a very vulnerable area for them.
 The majority of rabbits will dislike their belly area being touched.

-• Chest: Just like their belly, most rabbits dislike their chest area being stroked.
+• Chest: Like their belly, most rabbits dislike stroking their chest area

-• Chin: Rabbits tend to dislike being touched under their chin and may nip or move away if you attempt this.
+• Chin: Rabbits dislike being touched under their chin and may nip or move away if you attempt this.
+However, with time, some rabbits will allow you to give them chin scratches

-• Feet: Their feet are a crucial part of keeping themselves safe from predators.
+• Feet: Their feet are crucial to keeping themselves safe from predators.
 It’s how they run away if they’re in danger!
 So, they typically don’t like them being touched and will often run away if you attempt this.

 Keep in mind that all rabbits are different, just like humans.
 This is just general guidance to help you bond with your bunny.